What Is The National Disability Insurance Scheme (NDIS)?

 What Is Covered Under NDIS?

-The are a number of participant supports that the NDIS may fund.
+The are a number of participants supports that the NDIS may fund.
 These include:

 Supports that cannot be funded or provided by the NDIS include supports that are: